bootique/bootique-jersey-client/README.md

         .get();
 }
 ```
-Or reference it to in a named target:
+Or you can associate a target with it:
 ```yml
 jerseyclient:
   ...